michaeljclark/rv8/doc/src/mmio.md

 - Console input request command is 0
 - Console output request command is 1

-To write a character to the console, first clear `fromhost`, then write to `tohost` with device 1 command 1 and the output character in the low order bits, followed by reading back the same device and command in `fromhost` for acknowledgement.
+To write a character to the console, clear `fromhost`, then write to `tohost` with device 1 command 1 and the output character in the low order bits, followed by reading back the same device and command in `fromhost` for acknowledgement.